Friends, I think you will really love these Thanksgiving dinner rolls. They are soft and flavored with garlic and Parmesan.

 If you don’t mind some odd-shaped rolls and are good with calling them “rustic,” you can bake them in a 10″ round pan.

-If you prefer squared off, more regularly shaped rolls like the ones in these photos, bake in a straight-sided 9 x 13-inch baking pan.
+If you prefer squared-off, more regularly shaped rolls like the ones in these photos, bake in a straight-sided 9 x 13-inch baking pan.

-You can also run the risk of underbaking your rolls.
 Since they’re full of potatoes and oil, they’re not going to give you a “hollow thumping sound” so you’ll know they’re done.
 Do what I do and rely on an instant read thermometer.
-You’re looking for a temperature of 195-200F.

 How Long Does It Take To Make Them?